Introduction to Flow Cytometry (online) - All Faculties

 Session 2 • Reagents for flow cytometry: Antibodies and Fluorochromes. • Basic design of flow cytometry experiment. • Colours that over;ap and compensate. • Information on further reading and links software and useful websites.

-Opportunity to pose any questions arising from the lecture capture materials with the tutor.
-To discuss concepts covered with the tutor and peers.
+This is an opportunity to pose any questions arising from the lecture capture materials directly to the tutor and for interactive group discussion of concepts, challenges and guidance with the tutor and other users.

 Course learning outcomes: • Understand the basic concept of how cells are analysed using flow cytometry. • Identify commonly used application(s) of flow cytometry in the student’s research field.
 Understanding the concept of cells sorting. • Ability to interpret basic flow cytometry data in scientific literature. • Know how to access the Faculty Flow Cytometry Facility for further information, bookings, training and support. • Be aware of the range of fluorescent labels available and commonly used reagents. • Be able to design basic flow cytometry experiments, with awareness of controls appropriate to common applications • Understand compensation. • Have details of helpful reference material.